eriklonnroth/pywordle/README.md

 ## Installation

 1. Ensure you have Python 3.x installed
-2. Clone the repo and install required dependencies:
+2. Clone the repo, `cd` into the project and install required dependencies:
 ```bash
 pip install -r requirements.txt
 ```